aws/aws-cli/README.rst

 Maintenance and Support for CLI Major Versions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The AWS CLI version 1 was made generally available on 09/02/2013 and is currently in the full support phase of the availability life cycle.
+The AWS CLI version 1 entered maintenance mode on August 5, 2026 and will reach
+end-of-support on July 15, 2027.

 For information about maintenance and support for SDK major versions and their underlying dependencies, see the `Maintenance Policy <https://docs.aws.amazon.com/credref/latest/refdocs/maint-policy.html>`__ section in the *AWS SDKs and Tools Shared Configuration and Credentials Reference Guide*.